cosmos/gravity-bridge/docs/ethereum-to-cosmos.md

 ### Sending Ethereum assets to Cosmos via Lock

+At this point you should have a running Cosmos SDK application, a running EVM chain and a running relayer.
+If any of those are missing from your setup please go back to the [README](../README.md) and setup whatever is missing.

-Now we can lock our funds on the contracts by sending a lock transaction containing Eth/ERC20 assets.
+With those three operations running we can lock our funds on the EVM chain contracts by sending a lock transaction containing Eth/ERC20 assets.
 First, we'll use default parameters to lock Eth assets.

-Default parameter values for lock transactions:
+The EVM peggy commands come with the option of using a set of default parameter which are set in [sendLockTx.js](../testnet-contracts/scripts/sendLockTx.js) values which look as follows:

 - [COSMOS_RECIPIENT_ADDRESS] = `cosmos1pjtgu0vau2m52nrykdpztrt887aykue0hq7dfh`
 - [TOKEN_CONTRACT_ADDRESS] = `eth` (Ethereum has no token contract and is denoted by 'eth')